go-monk/doing-many-things-in-parallel/README.md

 real    0m10.256s
 ```

 As expected, around 10 seconds ...
 What if we wanted to do this something a million times?
-That would take million seconds which is almost a dozen of days.
-What is this, computers are supposed to be fast!
+That would take at least a million seconds which is almost a dozen of days.
+Wait, what is this, computers are supposed to be fast!

+## Doing many things fast

-You can make them faster by programming them to do things concurrently, i.e. not sequentially (one after another) as above.
-And if you have multiple CPUs (which nowadays you almost certainly have) these things are done in parallel (definitely something a man should not try to simulate)!
+You can make them faster by programming them to do things concurrently instead of sequentially - one after another - as above.
+And if you have multiple CPUs (which nowadays you almost certainly have) these things are done in parallel (definitely something a man should not try to simulate - read Johann Hari's book Lost Focus to learn more)!

-You can run many things in Go concurrently like this:
+You can run many things in Go concurrently by spawning new **goroutines** like this:

 ```go
 func doManyThings(n int) {